Cordiant Capital

-Cordiant Capital is a multinational investment management firm based in Montreal, Quebec, Canada.
-Founded in 1999, the firm has also has offices in London, São Paulo and Luxembourg.
+Cordiant Capital is a Canadian multinational investment management firm based in Montreal, Quebec.
+Founded in 1999, the firm also has offices in London, São Paulo and Luxembourg.
 Since 2015, the firm's various investment funds have focused on energy infrastructure, digital infrastructure, and agriculture.

 History

 1999–2014

 Cordiant Capital was founded as a fund manager in Montreal in 1999.
 With an initial investing focus on emerging market debt, Cordiant's first fund closed in 2001 with US$360 million raised from its sole two investors at the time: Ontario Teachers' Pension Plan and Caisse de dépôt et placement du Québec.
 Cordiant was an early signatory to the United Nation's Principles for Responsible Investment.

 In 2005, the Government of Canada created its $211 million Canadian Investment Fund for Africa, with Actis and Cordiant as co-managers. ln December 2009, Cordiant was selected to manage the €500 million Infrastructure Crisis Facility-Debt Pool, part of a $4 billion program launched by the World Bank.
 Investors in the fund included various European governments and state development agencies.
 Among them was the Government of Germany, through the development bank KfW.

 By 2011, Cordiant had invested around US$2 billion of the $2.2 billion it managed, and had partnered with institutions such as the European Bank for Reconstruction and Development on diverse project types.
 In April 2013, Cordiant raised $250 million for its fourth emerging market debt fund.